 The Deputies are elected by direct, equal and secret universal suffrage.
-They exercise the legislative power, the Representatives are elected by indirect suffrage.
-The Chamber of Representatives has a consultative role.
-The law establishes the rules concerning the composition and the functioning of the Chamber of Representatives.
+They exercise the legislative power.

 Every person elected Deputy must benefit[,] the case arising, from a leave of absence or from a suspension of contract as the case may be.